mtwg/freshet-docs/source/vpn/README.md

 # Using Remote Access \(VPN\)

+When working or volunteering for freshet, you will need to use the VPN to access services like memoryhole, tresorit, etc.

+> _**Note:**_ Currently, protected services are available without the VPN temporarily until everyone who will need them is familiar with and using the VPN

 ## Setup

 These instructions will help you to get your PC, Mac, and/or smart phone set up to encrypt all of your traffic when you are working for the collective.